linkedin/rest.li/docs/step_by_step.md

 This gradle build file pulls all required jars from a global Maven repository.
 It also loads some plugins that facilitate the build process and various code generation steps.
 Notice that plugins are also provided for IntelliJ Idea and Eclipse.
-For example, executing
+For example, executing:

     $ gradle idea